There’s nothing better than a cold iced drink on a hot summer’s day. But what if the ice machine stops working?

 For example, the ice maker tray won’t be able to freeze properly if your freezer’s temperature dial isn’t set properly.

-Freezer temperatures that are too high or low can lead to small ice cubes or even halt ice production altogether.
+Temperatures that are too high or too low will also lead to small ice cubes or halt ice production altogether.

-But remember – getting it right might require some trial and error, as every model has its unique quirks.
+To fix these issues, simply adjust the temperature using the digital display in the fridge.
+Just remember that getting it right might require some trial and error, as every model has its unique quirks.

 Dealing with Mineral Deposits and a Clogged Inlet Valve